Concept art depicting spectators within virtual reality watching an ongoing video game match.

 A simple villa surrounded by water with a hard barrier.
 A bridge extends to a far away island to convey scale, distance, and freedom.

 We can categorize virtual UI into two buckets of interaction models: point and touch.
 Point models are more ergonomic, requiring only minor wrist movement, and they interface with UIs that are usually further away, allowing for greater content density.
 This model works for most interfaces.
-Whereas, touch, especially wrist anchored UIs, tends to be closer, within arms reach, relative to the user, and work better for repetitive tasks leveraging muscle memory.
+Whereas, touch, like wrist anchored UIs, are close, relative to the user, and work better for repetitive tasks leveraging muscle memory.
 The wrist mounted UI was a good model for a UI that persists throughout experiences, a perfect VR paradigm for the Xbox's Guide, a menu that could be pulled up anytime.

 One challenge was designing for touch, without haptic feedback.
 We needed to rely on visual and auditory feedback to show proximity and activated states.